I am using other blog's content also to make my post. Purpose of this blog is to my own self study and not to claim any content in my blog...

 HTTP Methods

-1. PUT is used to send data to a server to create/update a resource.
+PUT 1.
+PUT is used to send data to a server to create/update a resource.

 2. The difference between POST and PUT is that PUT requests are idempotent.
 That is, calling the same PUT request multiple times will always produce the same result.
 In contrast, calling a POST request repeatedly have side effects of creating the same resource multiple times.